Who is Kelley K?

 What is Check Your Work?

-Check Your Work is based on the work I have been doing for almost three years over on Twitter as @kelleykga — analyzing and sharing data, fact checking news articles, critiquing scientific studies, and reading and sharing helpful information about Covid.
+Check Your Work is based on the work I have been doing for several years on Twitter as @kelleykga — analyzing and sharing data, fact checking news articles, critiquing scientific studies, and reading and sharing helpful information about Covid.
 My analysis and writings have been praised by several well-known scientists and doctors, including Dr. Francois Balloux, Dr. Martin Kulldorff, Dr. Jay Bhattacharya, Dr. Alasdair Munro, and Dr. Vinay Prasad.

 One of my main areas of interest has always been Covid and kids, because even when I was nervous about the virus initially, the one thing that reassured me was the early data that kids were at extremely low risk, so I never once worried about my daughter, who was in middle school at the time.
 I knew that for most kids, getting back to the classroom was essential, so they weren’t sitting at home on Zoom.

 I enjoy digging in and exposing the faulty claims in the media and by supposed experts about Covid.
-I do that a lot on Twitter, but my Substack is where I can write more in-depth analysis of trending news and studies — mainly about Covid for now, but I plan to expand this over time.
+I do that a lot on Twitter, but my Substack is where I can write more in-depth analysis of trending news and studies — mainly about Covid for now, but I would like to expand this over time.
+Some highlights of my efforts:

 I identified an inflated count of pediatric deaths on the CDC’s Data Tracker Demographics page, which led to a correction by the CDC and an article in the BMJ about the error.